tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

    - `collection` — an array or an object of a class that implements the `Iterable` interface
    - see [Collections](./javaUtils.md#Collections)

+1. method
-1. vararg parameter — `...`
+   - vararg parameter — `...`
      - if only an array passed, then that array is used, without nesting
+   - arity limit — JVM imposes on all methods and constructors of any kind an absolute limit of 255 stacked arguments
+     - `long` or `double` argument — counts (for purposes of arity limits) as two argument slots
+     - non-static methods, constructors, `MethodHandle::invoke` — argument slot overhead

 ### Package